slevithan/xregexp/README.md

 ]); // -> ['xregexp.com', 'www.google.com']
 ~~~

 These examples should give you an idea of what's possible, but XRegExp has plenty more tricks that aren't shown here.
 You can even augment XRegExp's regular expression syntax with addons (see below) or write your own.
-For the full scoop, see [API](http://xregexp.com/api/), [syntax](http://xregexp.com/syntax/), [flags](http://xregexp.com/flags/), and [browser fixes](http://xregexp.com/cross_browser/).

 ## XRegExp Unicode Base